vexparadox/GLFWSuperSecretProject/README.md

 #closedFrameworks v0.3
-A basic 2D game framework written in C++.
+A basic 2D game framework written in C++, runnable on xCode OSX 10.7+

-Please note the very limited functionality currently.

-Core.cpp and Core.hpp is where user code should be put.
-The Methods contained are self-explanatory.
+Core.cpp and Core.hpp is the user entry point into the framework.
+The methods contained are explained in the wiki.

-Setup > Update > Draw > Update > Draw > etc...

-A Runner object controls the main game loop.
-There is currently only functionality to draw polygons, rectangles, triangles, images and key events.

-You can use images by making an Image type and using loadImage(string, width, height) to load in an image. draw(x, y) will draw the image on screen.

-See:
-Graphics.hpp for shapes
-Image.hpp for images
-Text.hpp for text
+## Recent additions

+-Push pop Matrixes

+-Ellipse rendering and collision

+-Colour fills

+-Increased perforamce in collisions

 ##v0.3 Changelog